 And that’s it!
 Three simple steps to analysing any HSC English text with relative efficiency and efficacy.

-Conducting your own analyses is vastly more beneficial for your short-term understanding of the text as well as your long-term understanding of English as a HSC subject.
+Conducting your own analysis is vastly more beneficial for your short-term understanding of the text as well as your long-term understanding of English as an HSC subject!